 The structure of the sunchoke will be familiar to anyone who has grown a sunflower.
 The plants form one or more thick stems that branch to produce large leaves with a rough, sandpaper texture.
 Many varieties flower, producing familiar sunflower type blooms.
 Plants can grow up to 15 feet tall, and maybe taller.
 Most improved varieties are shorter than that, but height depends a great deal on climate and day length.
-Although naturally a plant of woodland edges that appreciates a good supply of water, sunchoke will tolerate a wide range of conditions and can be grown in almost all of the United States, with the possible exception of desert areas.
+Although naturally a plant of woodland edges that appreciates a good supply of water, Jerusalem artichoke will tolerate a wide range of conditions and can be grown in almost all of the United States and southern Candada, with the possible exception of desert areas.
 The resilience of the plant may be its most impressive feature, tolerating both heat and cold while yielding heavily even in poor soils.
 On top of this, it has no particularly serious pests or diseases.
 This sets it apart from virtually every other domesticated root crop.

 The edible part is the cluster of tubers formed shallowly under the plant.
 The tubers are formed at the end of rhizomes and, although improved varieties tend to cluster fairly closely under the plant, wild varieties may produces tubers as much as four feet away from the center of the plant.
-The tubers have a mostly neutral flavor, but some varieties are slightly sweet and are often described as having a nutty flavor.
+The tubers have a mostly neutral flavor, but some varieties are slightly sweet or have a mild, nutty flavor.
 Yields can be quite large, commonly in the two to three pound range, reaching perhaps as much as eight pounds for tall varieties in rich soil.

 Sunchoke is a perennial that grows new plants from the tubers produced in the previous growing season.
 It can survive very cold weather, so the plant will usually survive to complete its natural lifecycle and senesce late in the year.